 - A burn from an iron, stove, or boiling water.

 - Callus on foot from prolonged walking.

-Inflammation is usually characterized by redness, swelling, (increased blood flow) pain in contact.
+Inflammation is usually characterized by redness, swelling (increased blood flow), and pain in contact.
 There is always a fear that the place will become infected as well.